Patapom/webgl/Web/blog/patapom/docs/SHPortal.md

 So basically, this technique is pretty heavy and shouldn't be used very often, certainly not at every vertex of a scene!

-You can find the code to compute the triple-product of 2 sets of SH coefficients in the excellent [2006 paper by John Snyder](http://research.microsoft.com/en-us/um/people/johnsny/papers/shtriple_fixed.pdf).
+You can find the code to compute the triple-product of 2 sets of SH coefficients in the excellent 2006 paper by John Snyder, ["Code Generation and Factoring for Fast Evaluation of Low-order Spherical Harmonic Products and Squares"](https://www.microsoft.com/en-us/research/publication/code-generation-and-factoring-for-fast-evaluation-of-low-order-spherical-harmonic-products-and-squares/).

 Here is the HLSL version of that code cleaned up for only 9 coefficients: